Migrating Code from INET 3.x¶

 The new API uses the following classes for serialization:

-one subclass of
+ChunkSerializerone subclass of

-subclass listed aboveChunkSerializerRegistry
+ChunkSerializerfor eachChunksubclass listed aboveChunkSerializerRegistry

 Protocol Header Classes¶

-The most substantial change regarding protocols is that protocol specific headers
+The most substantial change regarding protocols is that protocol-specific headers

-(or messages) are no longer subclasses of cPacket
+(or messages) are no longer subclasses of cPacket.
+Protocol headers subclass the

-class instead, and they are simply added to Packets during processing.
+Chunk class instead, and they are simply added to Packets during processing.

-objects must use shared pointers (Ptr<SomeChunk>
+Variable references to Chunk objects must use shared pointers (Ptr<SomeChunk>)

 auto ipv4Header = makeShared<IPv4Header>(); // creates mutable chunk